undergrad-partner-school

 Overall, Massachusetts College of Liberal Arts offers a comprehensive liberal arts education, combining rigorous academic programs with a supportive and inclusive campus community.
 With its commitment to small class sizes and personal attention, students can expect to receive a high-quality education and have many opportunities for personal and intellectual growth during their time at MCLA.

-Located in North Adams, MA, Massachusetts College of Liberal Arts is a public comprehensive higher education institution.
-This educational institution operates on a semester-based calendar.
-It has an acceptance rate of 92%.
-The freshman retention rate at Massachusetts College of Liberal Arts is 68.9% and the six-year graduation rate is 49%.
+Massachusetts College of Liberal Arts is a public comprehensive higher education institution located in North Adams, MA.
+This school follows a semester-based calendar.
+It has an acceptance rate of 89%.
+The freshman retention rate at Massachusetts College of Liberal Arts is 75.7% and the six-year graduation rate is 56%.

 Quick Facts